microsoft/OneLabeler-doc/docs/index.md

 ::: warning Notice
 The states in the variable inspector can only be changed by executing the workflow.
-In other words, before a dataset is uploaded to the preview interface and the labeling workflow states, the content in the variable inspector will stay unchanged.
+In other words, before a dataset is uploaded to the preview interface and the labeling workflow starts, the content in the variable inspector will stay unchanged.
 :::

 ### Exporting a Labeling Tool